-The ATPF LEGO Therapy Program provides parents, children with ASD, and siblings an opportunity to interact in an innovative and meaningful way.
+The ATPF LEGO Playgroup Program provides parents, children with ASD, and siblings an opportunity to interact in an innovative and meaningful way.

 LEGO®-Based Therapy is a social development program developed by Dr. Jennifer Oke, Psy.D., that helps children and young individuals with autism spectrum disorders and other related social communication difficulties.
 The program capitalizes on the highly structured and predictable nature of building with LEGO®sets.
 More than merely playing with LEGO’s®, therapy includes structure requiring children to communicate, express their feelings, problem-solve, and take the perspective of others.